HTV04/mmlc-dac-extractor/README.md

 ## How to use
 - Make sure the latest version of Python 3 is installed at https://python.org.
-- Place "mmlc_mm_extractor.py" in the same directory as the MMLC executable (Proteus.exe).
+- Place "mmlc_mm_extractor.py" (or "mmlc_rm_extractor.py" if extracting Rockman ROMs) in the same directory as the MMLC executable (Proteus.exe).
   - **IMPORTANT:** Make sure that the Proteus.exe version is "v1.1.1.29" (you can check this in the file's properties).
   - For good measure, verify the integrity of your MMLC installation via Steam.
 - Run the script.
 ROMs named Mega Man followed by their respective numbers (except for the first Mega Man, which won't be followed by a number) will appear in the same directory, followed by an .nes extension.
+  - If using the Rockman extractor script, ROMs named Rockman followed by their respective numbers and subtitles (execpt for the first Rockman, which won't be followed by a number or subtitle) will appear in the same directory, followed by an .nes extension.
 - These ROMs can be played in NES emulators.

 ## Q&A